Corn is the name that we use here in the United States as well as in Canada and Australia for the

 Historically however, flour corn was also raised and used for parching.
 Parching is a process whereby the kernels are gently roasted until they slightly expand, the seed coat splits and the kernels become soft.
 Parched corn was used as a snack or trail provision and could last several months if stored properly.

-You can parch just about any flour corn variety but some are better suited than others.
+You can parch just about any flour, and some flint, corn varieties but some are better suited than others.
 White and yellow varieties are typically the least flavorful parched.
 Try using the more colorful varieties as then tend to be neither bland nor strong tasting.
 Many are sweet with flavors that develop further as they are chewed.

 Popcorn is one of the oldest forms of corn and can be generally classified into two types, pearl or rice, based on the physical shape of the kernels.
 Popcorn usually has small kernels that contain a high percentage of horny starch - even more than flint-types.
 This causes them to violently burst and expand upon heating.